github/training-kit/paths/electron/packaging-apps/03-adding-an-icon.md

   1. From your project's root directory in the CLI, type `mkdir Icons` to create a new Icons directory.
   1. Generate an icon file for Windows (.ico), macOS (.icns), and Linux (.png).
   1. Add all of the image files to the `Icons` directory.
   1. Replace the previous build script in your `package.json` to account for builds with different icons with the scripts below.
-In the example below, the app name is `my-app`, and the icon name is `unicorn`.
+In the example below, the app name is `electron-app`, and the icon name is `unicorn`.
 You can change that to match your own app and icon name.

       ```json
-      "build-darwin"  : "electron-packager . my-app --platform=darwin --icon Icons/unicorn.icns --overwrite --ignore=node_modules/electron-*",
+      "build-darwin"  : "electron-packager . electron-app --platform=darwin --icon Icons/unicorn.icns --overwrite --ignore=node_modules/electron-*",
-      "build-mas"     : "electron-packager . my-app --platform=mas --icon Icons/unicorn.icns --overwrite --ignore=node_modules/electron-*",
+      "build-mas"     : "electron-packager . electron-app --platform=mas --icon Icons/unicorn.icns --overwrite --ignore=node_modules/electron-*",
-      "build-linux"   : "electron-packager . my-app --platform=linux --icon Icons/unicorn.png --overwrite --ignore=node_modules/electron-*",
+      "build-linux"   : "electron-packager . electron-app --platform=linux --icon Icons/unicorn.png --overwrite --ignore=node_modules/electron-*",
-      "build-win32"   : "electron-packager . my-app --platform=win32 --icon Icons/unicorn.ico --overwrite --ignore=node_modules/electron-* ",
+      "build-win32"   : "electron-packager . electron-app --platform=win32 --icon Icons/unicorn.ico --overwrite --ignore=node_modules/electron-* ",
       "build"         : "npm run build-darwin && npm build-mas && npm build-linux && npm-build-win32"
       ```
   1. Rebuild: `npm run build`